Sign Up

 • HIV-containing cell cultures, organ cultures, or tissue cultures

-Also, OSHA states that bodily fluids visibly stained with blood should be considered potentially infectious.
-Body fluids should be considered potentially infectious when it is difficult or impossible to differentiate between them (OSHA, 2016).
+OSHA states that body fluids visibly stained with blood should be considered potentially infectious.
+Additionally, body fluids should be considered potentially infectious if it is difficult or impossible to determine whether they are contaminated (OSHA, n.d.).

 Occupational exposures to bloodborne pathogens are common.
-Each year, it has been estimated that 600,000 to 800,000 healthcare workers in the United States get a needlestick or a sharps injury (Fauci et al., 2018).
-Mengitsu et al. (2021) did a systematic review and meta-analysis of the published literature.
-The authors found that worldwide, the career and the previous year prevalence of needlestick injuries in healthcare workers was 56.2% and 32.4%.
+Each year in the United States, 300,000 healthcare workers get a needlestick or sharps injury (Fauci et al., 2022).
+Mengistu et al. (2022) did a systematic review and meta-analysis of the published literature.
+The authors found that worldwide, the career and the previous year's prevalence of needlestick injuries in healthcare workers were 56.2% and 32.4%, respectively.
+While these statistics are sobering, they are not exact.
+The true number of needlesticks is likely much higher, as ≥ 50% of needlesticks and sharps injuries are not reported (Bahat et al., 2021; CDC, 2019; Keicher et al., 2024).

-Transmission of and subsequent infection with HBV after occupational exposure to the virus is standard; transmission of and subsequent infection with HCV and HIV is not.
-The risk of developing serologic evidence of HBV infection after occupational, percutaneous exposure is 37% to 62% and the risk of developing clinical hepatitis is 22%-31% (Shenoy $ Weber, 2021: Weber, 2020).
+Transmission of and subsequent infection with HBV after occupational exposure to HBV is common.
+The risk of developing serologic evidence of HBV infection after an occupational, percutaneous exposure is 37% to 62%, and the risk of developing clinical hepatitis is 22%-31% (Shenoy & Weber, 2021; Weber, 2022).
 A splash contact can transmit hepatitis B to a mucous membrane (Schillie et al., 2018).
 There are no reported incidents of transmission of HBV through intact skin (Chilaka et al., 2020).

-The risk of transmission of and infection with HBV, HCV, or HIV to healthcare workers depends on the HBV vaccination status of the employee, how common these viruses are in the patient population, the viral load of the source, and how the exposure occurred (Weber, 2020; Zachary, 2019).
-Transmission and infection are more likely to occur if the patient has a high viral load; if the needlestick was from a hollow bore needle; if the needle had been in an artery or a vein; if the injury is deep; there was visible blood on the needle/instrument, or if a large volume of blood was involved (Weber, 2020; Zachary, 2019).
+The risk of transmission of and infection with HBV, HCV, or HIV to HCWs depends on the HBV vaccination status of the employee, how common these viruses are in the patient population, the viral load of the source, and how the exposure occurred (Weber, 2022; Zachary, 2023).
+Transmission and infection are more likely to occur and the risk is increased if the patient has a high viral load; if the needlestick was from a hollow bore needle; if the needle had been in an artery or a vein; if the injury is deep; if there was visible blood on the needle/instrument, or if a large volume of blood was involved (Fauci et al., 2022; Weber, 2022; Zachary, 2023).

 Situations that increase the risk of a needlestick injury include, but are not limited to:

-• Canadian Centre for Occupational Safety and Health (2018):
+• Accessing an IV line (Canadian Centre for Occupational Safety and Health [CCOSH], 2024).

 Prevention

-Avoiding occupational blood exposures is the primary way to prevent the transmission of bloodborne pathogens in healthcare settings.
-The Occupational Safety and Health Administration Standard 1910.1030, Bloodborne Pathogens, mandates that in a workplace in which employees could be exposed to bloodborne pathogens, the employer must develop a written exposure control plan designed to eliminate or minimize employee exposure (OSHA, 2016).
+Avoiding occupational blood exposure is the primary way of preventing the transmission of bloodborne pathogens in healthcare settings.
+The OSHA Standard 1910.1030, Bloodborne Pathogens, mandates that the employer develop a written exposure control plan designed to eliminate or minimize employee exposure in a workplace where employees could be exposed to bloodborne pathogens (OSHA, n.d.).
 An exposure control plan has many parts; the ones that directly concern healthcare professionals include:

 • Hepatitis B vaccination